 Getting a contractor to build you a cabin can be very expensive.
 But by building it yourself, you can significantly cut down costs.
-Construction might take some time, but worth it for the free vacations it can give you!
+Construction might take some time, but it’s worth all the free vacations it can give you!

 This cabin was made by Jim from New York with the help of his dad.
 It’s a simple structure which provides good insulation and soundproofing.
 Perfect for when you want some time to yourself and simply relax without having to spend a lot of money.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎